wmay/euc-safety/_guides/batteries.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Bdbx2Wq-xSw?start=1084" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Second, don't allow the batteries to be depleted.
-The "0%" battery level shown by the apps is a safe level, but if the battery is neglected for an extended amount of time and goes below that level ("overdischarge"), the battery may be badly damaged.
-Don't attempt to charge it.
-In this case you should either take the batteries to an experienced battery repair person to see how bad the damage is, or just recycle them.
+I assume that the "0%" battery level shown by the apps is a safe level, but if the battery is neglected for an extended amount of time and goes below that level ("overdischarge"), the battery may be badly damaged.
+In this case, don't attempt to charge it.
+You should either take the batteries to an experienced battery repair person to see how bad the damage is, or just recycle them.

 Third, only use chargers compatible with your wheel.
-Using a charger with a higher voltage ("overcharging") will likely start a fire.
+Using a charger with a higher voltage ("overcharging") may start a fire.

 # When to worry